Georgia River Network’s mission is to protect and connect people with Georgia’s rivers.

 We hope you’ll consider becoming a member of Georgia River Network so we can continue our mission together.

-Rena Peck Stricker – Executive Director
+Rena Ann Peck – Executive Director

-Rena Peck Stricker joined Georgia River Network as its Executive Director in March, 2019.
-Prior to coming to GRN, Rena spent 17 years as contract ecologist to Coca-Cola, developing projects help the company achieve its “water neutrality” goals, as well as creating plastics recovery initiatives to reduce marine debris.
+Rena Ann Peck joined Georgia River Network as its Executive Director in March, 2019.
+Prior to coming to GRN, Rena spent 17 years as contract ecologist to Coca-Cola, developing projects to help the company achieve its “water neutrality” goals, as well as creating plastics recovery initiatives to reduce marine debris.
 Rena also worked for nine years as a restoration ecologist for The Nature Conservancy, and served as Director of Science and Development for The Georgia Land Trust.

-Dana Skelton – Director of Advocacy & Operations
+Dana Skelton – Director of Operations

 Joe Cook – Guidebook Author and Paddle Georgia Coordinator